batiste/django-continuous-integration/README.rst

 Introduction
 ==============

-Django continuous integration is a language agnostic tool for running and displaying tests.
+Django continuous integration is a tool for running and displaying tests for the python language.

-Although python and Django are used, this tools is can be used with any project that have proper command line tests.
+Although python and Django are used, this tools is can be used with any project that have proper tests.

 Django continuous integration currently support Git, Subversion and Mercurial.
 Creating new backend for other source control tools is very simple.

+This package use virtualenv to setup your application and install the necesseray dependencies of your application.

 What it doesn't do (yet)
 =========================

-This package has no support for virtualenv or installing the dependencies of the applications you want to test.
-You have to manually make sure that the application you are testing has the proper environnement to run the tests.

 This package is not a client/server architecture yet.
 All the tests are run on the server.